overshare/overshare-kit/README.md

 #### A soup-to-nuts sharing library for iOS.

-*Note: day-to-day work is done on the dev branch.
-Bug fixes and new features will show up there first.*
+## Pull Requests & New Features

+We happily accept any pull request that adds meaningful value for the OvershareKit community.
+Bug fixes can be submitted on any branch, but significant changes and new features *must* be submitted on the `dev` branch for wider testing and review.
+Our day-to-day work is done on the dev branch.
+Watch the `dev` branch for an idea of what’s coming.

-*OvershareKit also has a public Pivotal Tracker project [available here](https://www.pivotaltracker.com/s/projects/1026256).*
+OvershareKit also has a public Pivotal Tracker project [available here](https://www.pivotaltracker.com/s/projects/1026256).

 ## Table of Contents